 Applicants for some positions will be required to take a technical test.
 We will advise you of this in advance.

 MSF's register is a database of people available for deployment.
 Following a successful interview you will be accepted onto the MSF register and you will be asked to provide two satisfactory professional references, one of which will need to be from your current/most recent employer.

-Please note that all applicants provisionally selected for the MSF UK register will be asked to apply for a disclosure through the Criminal Records Bureau (CRB).
+Please note that all applicants provisionally selected for the MSF UK register will be asked to apply for a disclosure through the Disclosure and Barring Service (DBS).
 This record will not necessarily be a bar to obtaining a position with MSF.
 But you will not be able to go on mission until we have received a copy of this.
 Please ask if you would like to see a copy of our policy on the recruitment of ex-offenders or our disclosure handling policy.

 Once you have been accepted onto the register, you are considered available to work for MSF.
 It is therefore very important that you take this seriously and are VERY clear about your availability.

 To prevent delays in the process of matching you to a field position, you must inform us of any changes in your availability.

 Your Human Resources Officer will provide you with job descriptions and vacancy information and will match you to a position in the field.
 When matching you to a position, we will take into account your skills, previous experience and language skills.